duckietown/challenge-aido1_LF1-baseline-ILlogs/README.md

 3. Submit the learned model by running `make submit` in the `imitation_agent` folder.

 Each folder has its own README for further instructions.

+This code has been tested on Mac OS and Ubuntu 16.04 both running Python 3.7 and Python 2.7.12.